 Reprinted with permission of InsideCatholic.com.
 The mission of InsideCatholic.com is to be a voice for authentic Catholicism in the public square.

 Alice von Hildebrand is professor emerita of philosophy at Hunter College of the City University of New York and a renowned author and speaker.
 She is the author of The Privilege of Being a Woman, By Love Refined: Letters to a Young Bride, and The Soul of a Lion: The Life of Dietrich Von Hildebrand.
-Alice von Hildebrand is on the Advisory Board of the Catholic Education Resource Center.Copyright © 2009 Inside Catholic
+In 2004, Dr. von Hildebrand launched the Dietrich von Hildebrand Legacy Project to ensure the long-term promotion and dissemination of her husband's life and thought.Copyright © 2009 Inside Catholic

 back to top